 Dressier attire is required for visits to religious sites.
-Dresses should be knee-length for synagogues, the Kotel, and religious sites in Poland and Eastern Europe.
+Dresses should be knee-length for synagogues and the Kotel.

 Boys should be sensitive to their dress at these times and are expected to wear kippot.

 WEATHER-RELATED CLOTHING & GEAR

 Believe it or not, in some parts of Israel it gets chilly at night during the summer.
 Therefore, we advise bringing a sweater or light jacket.